EdDuarte/semantic-graph/README.md

 python manage.py runserver
 ```

 The app will be deployed to http://127.0.0.1:8000/, which you can access from a browser.
-You can then add triples manually or import a RDF file in the N-Triples, N3 or XML format.
+You can then use the provided graphical interface to add triples manually or import a RDF file in the N-Triples, N3 or XML format.